michaellee8/trans19app/README.md

 The frontend consists of a React application that uses Next.js, Material-UI and Apollo Client.
 You can run its development instance by running `yarn dev` in the `browser` directory.

-There are also `docker-compose` integration on plan, which wil be runnable by a simple `docker-compose up -d` command.

-A mobile app using Flutter may also be developed if time allows.

 Written by Michael Lee (michaellee8).
 Licensed in MIT.